lennartdeknikker/basic-chat-application/README.md

+# Basic chat application
-# This repository will contain a basic chat application.
+This repository contains the code for a simple real-time chat application that uses sockets.io to establish connections.